mxcl/bs/README.md

 The Bullscript compiler is also WAY simple.
 PLEASE fork and improve and make a JS version, it will not take you long!

+BS is designed to help you write JS that is easier to read.
+With convenience functionality to help you write better JS.
+BUT at the end of the day, you are still writing Javascript.
+Not something else.

 Still Pretty New
 ================
 It works, but you may have some trouble.
 It's pretty easy to try it though,